sherlockholmestech/sherlockholmestech.github.io/src/content/posts/ctfs/greyctf-2025-quals-writeups.md

 ---
 # Preamble

 GreyCTF 2025 was quite the eye-opener, as the first CTF that I have _properly_ particiapted in.
-Here are the writeups for the challs that I bothered to write for.
+Here are the writeups for the challs that I bothered to write for, do enjoy.

 # Writeups